dotnet/AspNetCore.Docs/aspnetcore/signalr/ncache-backplane.md

   * <xref:signalr/scale>
   * [NCache documentation](https://www.alachisoft.com/resources/docs/)

-::: moniker range=">= aspnetcore-2.2"
+::: moniker range="= aspnetcore-2.2"

 NCache extends the [ISignalRServerBuilder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.signalr.isignalrserverbuilder?view=aspnetcore-2.2) interface with its `AddNCache` method which requires just the cache name, event key and user credentials for the item added.
 This acts as the registration point for the clients against the ASP.NET Core SignalR implementation.

+::: moniker-end

+::: moniker range="= aspnetcore-3.0"

+NCache extends the [ISignalRServerBuilder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.signalr.isignalrserverbuilder?view=aspnetcore-3.0) interface with its `AddNCache` method which requires just the cache name, event key and user credentials for the item added.
+This acts as the registration point for the clients against the ASP.NET Core SignalR implementation.

+::: moniker-end

+::: moniker range="= aspnetcore-3.0"

+NCache extends the [ISignalRServerBuilder](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.signalr.isignalrserverbuilder?view=aspnetcore-3.1) interface with its `AddNCache` method which requires just the cache name, event key and user credentials for the item added.
+This acts as the registration point for the clients against the ASP.NET Core SignalR implementation.

+::: moniker-end

 Following are the steps to introduce NCache as a backplane in the SignalR app:

 * In the SignalR app, install the `AspNetCore.SignalR.NCache` NuGet package.
 * To utilize the extension, include the following namespaces in your application in Startup.cs: